Fabian-G/quest/docs/selection.md

 ### A Word on Performance

-Since QQL is effectively a model checker for first-order logic (which is a PSPACE-Complete problem) and since this implementation is certainly not the breakthrough we have been waiting for, the performance of running your query may theoretically be extremely bad.
+Since QQL is effectively a (brute-force) model checker for first-order logic (which is a PSPACE-Complete problem) the performance of running your query may theoretically be extremely bad.
 But unless you are dealing with a massive todo file or nest your quantifiers miles deep you will probably be fine.
 If for whatever reason you are facing performance issues anyway here are a few things you can do: